UNC’s commitment to student-athletes’ academic success continues even if an athlete chooses to leave the University before completion of degree.

 19.4.4 Department of Athletics Determination of Funding

 Complete Carolina provides financial support to all eligible former student-athletes who wish to return to UNC and complete their degrees.
-The amount funded is proportional to the student’s athletics aid during their initial enrollment as a student-athlete.
+The amount funded is proportional to the student’s athletics aid during their initial enrollment as a student-athlete and will be applied toward tuition, fees, and books.
 At this time, walk-ons are not eligible for Complete Carolina.

 Funding for Complete Carolina is administered by the Department of Athletics, which determines when eligible students may receive aid, based on availability.